phatblat/reflog/about.md

 [![Add to Apple Wallet](/images/add-to-apple-wallet.png "Click to add to Apple Wallet")](/pass)

-If you are interested in making your own, greab the source of this pass from my [phatblat.pass](https://github.com/phatblat/phatblat.pass) repo.
+If you are interested in making your own, grab the source of this pass from my [phatblat.pass](https://github.com/phatblat/phatblat.pass) repo.

 ## Work